Culture

 For me, multitasking is a myth.
 I’m totally incapable of keeping track of two tasks simultaneously.
 If I glance at a Slack message while writing a line of code, I completely lose track of what I was doing.
 Constantly switching between tasks inevitably makes everything take longer and leaves me exhausted.
 Thrashing, without a doubt, was my biggest time sink.

-Avoid Paralysis by Analysis
+Avoid paralysis by analysis

 Think about the last time you made a major purchase—whether it was a house, a car, a vacation.
 You probably spent a lot of time weighing options and comparing pros and cons.
 That’s smart!
 You want to make the right decision.